Akacia Complementary School

 By providing an informal and stimulating environment in which to learn, the project is positively encouraging learning and improved school attainment.
 The School is hosted by Wycombe Multicultural Organisation (WMCO), which is an established and recognised community organisation with charitable status.

-The Strategy of the Akacia school is focussed on raising the achievement levels of African/Caribbean pupils who are struggling academically, within the Wycombe Area.
-It is documented that one of the key reasons why pupils from this grouping, struggle, as there is a disproportionate lack of role models from within the community.
+The Strategy of the Akacia school is focussed on raising the achievement levels of African/Caribbean pupils within the Wycombe Area.
+It is documented that one of the key reasons why pupils from this grouping struggle, as there is a disproportionate lack of role models from within the community.

 Therefore, the Akacia school's teaching and advisory staff, hail from the African Caribbean Community, and are prominent within the school.
 They are qualified, and work within the Public & Private school system.
 The concentration, of said resources, provides the children with an invaluable support infrastructure.
 This has resulted in raising the achievement levels of many children in the past, and helped them to transform their lives and results.
 There have been a number of our students, that have gone onto graduate from University, and are now enjoying successful careers in their chosen fields.